Dylan de Braal

-Dylan de Braal (born 19 August 1994) is a Dutch footballer who plays as a centre back for Derde Divisie club SteDoCo.
+Dylan de Braal (born 19 August 1994) is a Dutch retired footballer who played as a centre back.

 Club career

 He made his professional debut in the Eerste Divisie for RKC Waalwijk on 28 September 2014 in a game against Achilles '29.

 In the summer 2019, De Braal joined FC Dordrecht.

 On 7 April 2021, De Braal agreed to sign for Tweede Divisie club IJsselmeervogels on a one-year contract starting 1 July.
+In 2023 he moved from SteDoCo to fellow amateur side SC Feyenoord.